GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Ngurm.md

 ## Ngurm
 Written Qurm in the Lithenic tongue.
 Scarecrows which have vigilantly looked over a field until the settlers of the field, and their descendants, have passed.
 These characters often stumble through life mindlessly wandering until they find a purpose or are destroyed.
-It is said that if they do not find a purpose, one can become a kunekunar.
+It is said that if they do not find a purpose, one can become a kunekunar, but an over abundance of magical energy can do this as well.
 Ngurm characters get the following features;

 **Creature Type**: Ngurms are Monsters.